FreesideHull/hullblogs.com/README.md

 ![](https://imgur.com/VEUQMAB.png)

+### Design Decisions
+A number of decisions were made in the design process of this website.
+These are documented with the reasoning behind them here.

+ - **Using a static site generator:** This greatly simplifies the website and the maintenance thereof.
+ - **Not using a CSS framework (e.g. bootstrap):** CSS Grid and CSS flexbox are powerful enough such that a framework such as bootstrap is not needed.
+In addition, the HTML structure and overall project architecture is greatly simplified by avoiding such frameworks.
+The aim is ensure it is as simple as possible to understand and maintain.

 ## Contributing
 Contributions are very welcome - both issues and pull requests!
 To add your blog to the site, please see the [add your blog section](#add-your-blog) above.